 Natural stone is beautiful and durable, which is why it’s a popular choice for walkways.
 But like any material, a little maintenance will go a long way in ensuring that it looks as good decades from now as on the day it is installed.
-Here are 10 tips from masonry contractors to maintain your natural stone walkways in Rochester Hills, MI.
+Here are 10 tips from flat-work masonry contractors to maintain your natural stone walkways in Rochester Hills, MI.

 1. As needed, use a broom to sweep away any debris.
 Leaves, fruit, and grass clippings can cause staining (even on sealed stone).
 Sand and dirt can act as sandpaper that will mar the finish.
 This is the most effective way to keep your natural stone walkway looking great for decades.